 Another simple—but, for many, surprisingly difficult!—measure that can help reduce the risk of infection is avoiding touching your face (particularly your eyes, nose, and mouth) with unwashed hands.

 Daily cleaning and disinfecting of high-touch surfaces (for example, doorknobs, drawer pulls, light switches, counters, phones, keyboards, toilets, faucets, and sinks) can help minimize the risk of coronavirus spread.
 The Environmental Protection Agency maintains a list of recommended household disinfectants, which can be found here.

 Finally, it is important to remain alert for symptoms like fever, cough, or shortness of breath.
 This is especially true if you have been outside your home frequently (for example, because of running errands or going to a workplace).
 If you develop one or more of the symptoms of COVID-19, take your temperature.
-If symptoms persist or worsen, you should self-isolate—that is, avoid contact with others for 2 weeks—and contact your doctor.
+If symptoms persist or worsen contact your doctor.